watergis/awesome-vector-tiles/contents/how-to-generate-vectortiles.md

 Making your own SQLs for your database, this step is quite significant.
 However, it might have some difficulties to create SQLs.
 For your reference, you can have a look of following two water supply providers' setting.

-- `Narok Water and Sewerage Services Co., Ltd, KENYA` : [config.js](https://raw.githubusercontent.com/narwassco/vt-map/master/config.js)
+- `Narok Water and Sewerage Services Co., Ltd, KENYA` : [config.js](https://github.com/narwassco/vt/blob/master/config.js)
-- `Water and Sanitation Corporation, Ltd, RWANDA` : [config.js](https://raw.githubusercontent.com/WASAC/vt/master/config.js)
+- `Water and Sanitation Corporation, Ltd, RWANDA` : [config.js](https://github.com/WASAC/vt/blob/master/config.js)
+- `Nakuru Water and Sanitation Services Co., Ltd, KENYA` : [config.js](https://github.com/nakuruwater/vt/blob/master/config.js)

 Because this approach can use SQL language to directly extract the data from PostGIS, it can be very frexiblely to adopt any water services providers' GIS database.